DHURJATI-JS/miniytapp/techdetails.md

 🚀 Caching & Resource Optimization

 To prevent redundant AI inference costs (Whisper/Ollama), the system uses a Lazy-Loading Cache Strategy:
     The Content Hash: Every processed video generates a unique hash based on its metadata.
-If a user requests a video that has been summarized before, the system serves the cached JSON summary from PostgreSQL/Redis instead of re-running the AI pipeline.
+If a user requests a video that has been summarized before, the system serves the cached JSON summary from Redis instead of re-running the AI pipeline.
     Automated Cache Invalidation: Upon updating or deleting the video the cached is cleared instantly.
 In case of a peamnent user delete and channel delete it takes a time of 1 day to clear the cache.
     Cold Storage: Cached video data is refreshed or verified every 1 day to ensure visual/textual alignment.